pdfcpu/pdfcpu/encrypt/encryptPDF.md

 * `all` sets all permission bits allowing full access to all operations that may be applied to an open document.

+> [!NOTE]
-NOTE: These quick primitives will be followed up by finer grained control over the permission bits in a future release.
+> These quick primitives will be followed up by finer grained control over the permission bits in a future release.

 <br>